Read about some of the exciting things our alumni are doing with their degrees! Here are some selected profiles of former students.

 Now at 24 years old, she is working as a field and lab technician for Hunter Research, Inc., a historical consulting company that is based in Trenton, New Jersey.

-Stephen Brighton, Associate Professor & Director of Undergraduate Studies
+Stephen Brighton, Associate Professor and Director of Undergraduate Studies

 Associate Professor Stephen Brighton joined the University of Maryland Department of Anthropology in 2005, and organizes an archaeological field school each summer in rural Ireland.
 He completed a B.A. in Anthropology at Montclair State University, New Jersey, in 1992, and received his Ph.D. from Boston University in 2005.
 His dissertation, An Historical Archaeology of the Irish Proletarian Diaspora: The Material Manifestations of Irish Identity in America, 1850-1910, is an anthropologically based study on the transnational history and historical archaeology of pre-Famine rural Ireland and Irish immigrant and Irish-American communities in New York City and Paterson, New Jersey.
 For more information about him, or the field school in rural Ireland, see http://anth.umd.edu/facultyprofile/Brighton/Stephen